cforall/llheap/README.md

 **Return:** address of the dynamic array or NULL if allocation fails.

 ### `void * resize( void * oaddr, size_t size )`
-extends `realloc` for resizing an existing allocation *without* copying previous data into the new allocation.
+extends `realloc` for resizing an allocation *without* copying previous data into the new allocation.
 No sticky properties are preserved.
 Significantly faster than `realloc`.